TNTurnerLab/ACES/README.md

     * Within this file, enter a single value with decimal point; can be in scientific notation but not required
 	* Value should correspond to a threshold requirement species blast outputs must meet before they can generate a parse file.
-	* The threshold isvalue of the expected number of chance matches in a random model.
+	* The threshold is a value of the expected number of chance matches in a random model.
 For more information about threshold values visit this link: http://pathblast.org/docs/e_value.html

 6. Open file corresponding to that of "[genomesdb](#genomesdb)" in **_config.json_**, This file is in the file genomes input document.